NikitaMokhonko/Tartes-Co/README.md

-Hey!
+# Tartes & Co Website

+Hey there!

-Within this repo you will find my project - a professional website for my girlfirend's business - Tartes & Co!
+This repository contains my project - a professional website built for my girlfriend's business, **Tartes & Co**.

-This project was made using just HTML and vanilla CSS, nothing else.
+The site was created using only **HTML** and **vanilla CSS**, with no other frameworks or libraries.